Are you planning a voyage on one of Viking’s ocean-going cruise ships? Lucky you!

 Beds are king-size too, dressed with soft white duvets.

-We also have a Nespresso-style coffee maker in our Deluxe Veranda room.
+We also have a Nespresso-style coffee maker in our Deluxe Veranda stateroom.

 And a swack of convenient USB bedside and other plugs means we can recharge our phones, iPad, laptop and cameras all at the same time, without the nuisance of charging first one, then the other.

-Oh, and wait till you see the bathrooms!
+Oh, and wait till you see the bathrooms.
+They come with heated floors!

 Explorers’ Lounge

-Early in our cruise, we spend time in the two-story Explorers’ Lounge at the bow with its floor-to-ceiling windows.
+Early in our cruise just after departing New York, we spend time in the two-story Explorers’ Lounge at the bow with its floor-to-ceiling windows.

-Sinking into buttery leather sofas draped with reindeer pelts, we thumb through books about Amundsen, Cook and other explorers, then check out the telescopes.
+Sinking into buttery leather sofas draped with reindeer pelts, we thumb through books about Roald Amundsen (the first person to reach the South Pole), Cook and other explorers, then check out the telescopes.

-“We offer our guests the thinking man’s cruise, not the drinking man’s cruise,” Torstein has said.
+Viking’s Norwegian founder, Torstein Hagen, captures the vibe best with his memorable line: “We offer our guests the thinking man’s cruise, not the drinking man’s cruise.”

 The pools

-When the weather heats up, we gravitate to the decks outside.
+When the weather heats up a few days later, we gravitate to the decks outside.

 We prefer hanging out by the striking glass infinity pool at the stern though.

-Looking out from the pool’s warm water, you feel as if you’re swimming in the sea – why get off the ship!
+Looking out from the pool’s warm water, we almost feel as if we’re swimming in the sea.
+We question whether we should even get off the ship!

 Afternoon tea

-And so at 4:00 pm in the Wintergarden solarium, we order Earl Grey from a menu of 25 loose-leaf teas, served in a white teapot.
+And so at 4:00 pm, we find ourselves in the serene Wintergarden solarium, perusing a menu of 25 loose-leaf teas before settling on our favorite Earl Grey.

-A waiter delivers a three-tiered cake tower with almond tarts and crustless cucumber sandwiches, along with plates of warm scones, clotted cream and jam.
+A waiter presents a three-tiered tower of treats – almond tarts, crustless cucumber sandwiches and plates of to-die-for warm scones, clotted cream and jam.

-A trio of musicians plays classical melodies in the background.
+All the while, a trio of musicians softly plays classical melodies in the background.

-Admittedly, it’s not as if we need tea, what with dinner to look forward to later.
+Admittedly, it’s not as if we need tea, what with dinner still ahead.
+But it’s such a lovely way to round out the afternoon onboard, we can’t resist.

 Viking Sea dining options

-Along with the main dining room, two specialty restaurants vie for our tastebuds.
+Along with the main dining room (called simply “The Restaurant”), two specialty restaurants vie for our tastebuds.

-Our favorite, Manfredi’s, is probably the best Italian restaurant at sea.
+Our favorite, Manfredi’s, is one of the best Italian restaurants at sea.

 Black-and-white marble floors and vintage photos of Italian actors on the walls lend it an authentic Italian feel, and it has a lively buzz.